NEW Studienflüsterer Academy: free video course on distance learning, costs and credit transfer Visit the Academy

 Beyond the AI question, plain demand is worth a look.
 Where skilled workers are scarce, prospects are usually good, even though no sector offers a guarantee.

-• IT and computer science: The German digital association Bitkom currently counts over 100,000 unfilled IT positions.
-The market is tight and demand stays high, especially for people who connect technology with application.
+• IT and computer science: The German digital association Bitkom currently counts over 100,000 unfilled IT positions, especially for people who connect technology with application.

 • Health and care: Demographics and pressure on the system create steady demand, from nursing to health management.